• Skip to primary navigation

 There are a couple of factors that can cause the bottom of the sponge to be raw and gummy.

-• The sponge wasn't baked for long enough: Causes the sponge to deflate when coming out of the oven.
-This leads to a slightly fluffier top, but much denser bottom.
+This causes the sponge to deflate when coming out of the oven.
+This leads to a slightly fluffier top, but a much denser bottom.

 How do I know when my sponge cake is done?